Lodeynoye Pole (air base)

 Lodeynoye Pole (also Lodynoye Pole) is a former air base in Leningrad Oblast, Russia located 2 km south of Lodeynoye Pole.
 It was home to the 177th Fighter Aviation Regiment PVO between 1960 and 2009.

-Lodeynoye Pole initially operated the Sukhoi Su-9 (NATO: Fishpot) in the 1960s and 1970s.
-The regiment replaced it in 1980 with the Mikoyan-Gurevich MiG-23P (NATO: Flogger-G).
+Lodeynoye Pole initially operated the Sukhoi Su-9 (ASCC: Fishpot) in the 1960s and 1970s.
+The regiment replaced it in 1980 with the Mikoyan-Gurevich MiG-23P (ASCC: Flogger-G).

-Around 1994 the MiG-23 was upgraded to the Sukhoi Su-27 (NATO: Flanker).
+Around 1994 the MiG-23 was upgraded to the Sukhoi Su-27 (ASCC: Flanker).

+On December 1, 2009, the 177th IAP was disbanded.
+Aircraft fit for service have been redeployed to other airfields.
+Until September 6, 2013, the military commandant’s office was responsible for guarding the airfield.

+In Lodeynoye Pole, next to the military airfield, there is an asphalt runway of the former airfield of the regional aviation of the Civil Air Fleet of the USSR.
+Currently, this airfield is not operational and is gradually being destroyed and overgrown with young pine trees.
+There is an operating weather station on its territory.